mohitpai/journey-optimizer.en/help/using/configuration/external-systems.md

 1. Capping or throttling rules are applied: if the maximum rate is reached, remaining calls are discarded or queued.

-2. Timeout and retry: if the capping rule is fulfilled, Journey Optimizer tries to perform the call until the end of the timeout duration is reached.
+2. Timeout and retry: if the capping or throttling rule is fulfilled, Journey Optimizer tries to perform the call until the end of the timeout duration is reached.

 ## Capping & throttling APIs {#capping}